-The Selective Service System is an independent agency in the U.S. government that keeps records for all people who may be required to join the military if the U.S. has another draft.
+The Selective Service System is an independent agency in the U.S. government that keeps records for all people who may be required to join the military if the U.S. has another draft in the future.

 Who is required to register for the Selective Service and when?

-Most men living in the U.S. are required to register for the Selective Service after they turn 18 but before they turn 26 years old.
-This includes U.S. citizens, LPRs, and those men who are undocumented.
-Men who are in the U.S. for a temporary time period, such as those on tourist, student, or employment visas, are not required to register.
+Most men living in the U.S. are required to register for the Selective Service after they turn 18, but before they turn 26 years old.
+This includes U.S. citizens, permanent residents, and those men who are undocumented.
+Men who are in the U.S. for a temporary period, such as those on tourist, student, or employment visas, are not required to register.